pylint-dev/pylint/doc/user_guide/checkers/features.rst

 Refactoring checker Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-:simplifiable-condition (R1726): *Boolean condition '%s' may be simplified to '%s'* Emitted when a boolean condition is able to be simplified.
+:simplifiable-condition (R1726): *Boolean condition "%s" may be simplified to "%s"* Emitted when a boolean condition is able to be simplified.
 :condition-evals-to-constant (R1727): *Boolean condition '%s' will always evaluate to '%s'* Emitted when a boolean condition can be simplified to a constant value.